 Making money online will help you to manage your budget and possibly even save you from taking out large student loans to cover your living expenses.
-The best part is that it can be completed from the comfort of your bedroom or the university’s library.
-Additionally, you can set your own working hours, allowing you to work fewer hours during exam period and more during your holidays.
+The best part is that it can be completed from the comfort of your bedroom or the university's library.
+Additionally, you can set your own working hours, allowing you to work fewer hours during the exam period and more during your holidays.

 Before you can get started you need to make sure that you got all of the basics covered.
 Here are a few of the things you will need: